tskirvin/omdclient/README.md

 Scripts from `usr/bin/*` go into your path; create `/etc/omdclient/config.yaml` as described above; make man pages with `pod2man` if you're ambitious; and run `python setup.py install` to install the python library.

+### Debian

+    make -f Makefile.deb build

+That should build a full .deb package.